Learn About

 The Impact of Periodontal Disease

-The consequences of untreated, periodontal disease extend beyond oral health.
-Research suggests a connection between periodontitis and systemic conditions such as heart disease, respiratory disease, and diabetes.
-The inflammation and bacteria associated with periodontal disease can enter the bloodstream, potentially exacerbating health issues.
+The consequences of untreated periodontal disease go beyond oral health.
+In fact, research suggests a connection between periodontitis and systemic conditions such as heart disease, respiratory disease, and diabetes.
+Furthermore, the inflammation and bacteria associated with periodontal disease can enter the bloodstream, potentially worsening existing health issues.

 Diagnosis of Periodontal Disease

-At Dallas Periodontics and Dental Implants, our skilled periodontists employ comprehensive diagnostic methods to assess gum health.
-This typically includes:
+At Dallas Periodontics and Dental Implants, our skilled periodontists carefully employ comprehensive diagnostic methods to assess gum health.
+This process typically includes:

-1. Clinical Examination: We will evaluate the health of your gums and teeth, checking for inflammation, bleeding, and other signs of gum disease.
+First, we evaluate the health of your gums and teeth, closely checking for inflammation, bleeding, and other signs of gum disease.

-2. Periodontal Probing: We use a unique instrument to measure the depth of the pockets between the teeth and gums to determine the extent of the disease.
+Next, we use a special instrument to measure the depth of the pockets between the teeth and gums, helping to determine the extent of the disease.

-3. X-rays: Radiographs are crucial to assess the bone level surrounding your teeth and help identify any bone loss resulting from periodontal disease.
+Finally, radiographs are essential for assessing the bone level surrounding your teeth and identifying any bone loss caused by periodontal disease.

 Treatment Options